Loader gif

 3. Separate personal and business finances

-Once you start earning regular business income, it often makes sense to open a bank account or credit card that’s used solely for business purposes.
+Once you start earning regular , it often makes sense to open a bank account or credit card that’s used solely for business purposes.
 Not only does it simplify tracking your business income and expenses, but it gives you a central location to refer back to when it comes time to file your tax return.

 4. Quarterly estimated tax payments